moliver28/research-handbook/content/job-families/finance/it-security-analyst.md

 - Understanding of firewalls, proxies, SIEM, antivirus, and IDPS concepts.
 - Ability to identify and mitigate network vulnerabilities and explain how to avoid them.
 - Understanding of patch management with the ability to deploy patches in a timely manner while understanding business impact.

+### Staff IT Security Analyst

+#### Staff IT Security Analyst Job Grade

+Staff IT Site Reliability Engineer is a [grade 8](https://about.gitlab.com/handbook/total-rewards/compensation/compensation-calculator/#gitlab-job-grades) and reports to the [Manager, IT Security Operations](https://handbook.gitlab.com/job-families/finance/manager-it-security-operations/).

+#### Staff IT Security Analyst Responsibilities

+Extends the Senior IT Security Analyst responsibilities plus:
+- Coaches team members on skills and behaviors aligned with GitLab Values.
+- Consistently demonstrates and educates other team members on GitLab remote work best practices.

+#### Staff IT Security Analyst Requirements

+Extends the Senior IT Security Analyst requirements plus:
+- Add

+### Principal IT Security Analyst

+#### Principal IT Security Analyst Job Grade

+Principal IT Operations System Administrator is a [grade 9](https://about.gitlab.com/handbook/total-rewards/compensation/compensation-calculator/#gitlab-job-grades) and reports to the [Manager, IT Security Operations](https://handbook.gitlab.com/job-families/finance/manager-it-security-operations/).

+#### Principal IT Security Analyst Responsibilities

+Extends the Staff IT Security Analyst responsibilities plus:
+- Acts independently to determine methods and procedures on new assignments.
+- Fosters decision making and problem solving aligned with GitLab Values.
+- Consistently demonstrates GitLab remote work best practices and coaches others on how to apply them in their work.

+#### Principal IT Security Analyst Requirements

+Extends the Staff IT Security Analyst requirements plus:
+- Add

+### Distinguished IT Security Analyst

+#### Distinguished IT Security Analyst Job Grade

+Distinguished IT Site Reliability Engineer is a [grade 10](https://about.gitlab.com/handbook/total-rewards/compensation/compensation-calculator/#gitlab-job-grades) and reports to the [Manager, IT Security Operations](https://handbook.gitlab.com/job-families/finance/manager-it-security-operations/).

+#### Distinguished IT Security Analyst Responsibilities

+Extends the Principal IT Security Analyst responsibilities plus:
+- Acts as an advisor to Senior Leadership.
+- Influences Senior Leadership to adopt a different point of view when appropriate, and makes decisions that have an impact on business direction.
+- Drives collaboration, efficient execution of results and behaviors aligned with GitLab Values.
+- Demonstrates and advocates for GitLab remote work best practices both internally and externally.

+#### Distinguished IT Security Analyst Requirements

+Extends the Principal IT Security Analyst requirements plus:
+- Add

 ## Performance Indicators